Steve Sesnick: Businessman

 By 1972, what was left of the Velvet Underground ceased operations, and Sesnick left the music business and became an avid golfer.
 He says he conceived the concept of the Skins Game, a yearly golf event where four top golfers competed head-to-head in a match play format.
 Extant from 1983 to 2008, according to Sesnick he came up with the idea, convinced some influential people of the worth of the concept, and began working on the project with the sports marketing company People & Properties.
-People & Properties then obtained buy-in from Arnold Palmer; this attracted wider attention, and bigger industry players stepped in and seized control of (and credit for) the property from Sesnick, he has said.
-(Others have disputed this account.)
+People & Properties then obtained buy-in from Arnold Palmer; this attracted wider attention, and bigger industry players stepped in and seized control of (and credit for) the property from Sesnick, he claims.
+Peter Chapman of People & Properties, could not corroborate Sesnick’s account, and said if "Steve has a different recollection I certainly couldn’t dispute it".

 After this, Sesnick worked in golf as a consultant with organizations including Golf 20/20, First Tee, and TourTurf.